 It is both possible and necessary to have a copyright law that combines safeguards for free expression, guarantees of due process, mechanisms for access, and respect for intellectual property.
 To this end, I would like to state something that I hope is uncontroversial.
 The issues of authors are intertwined with the interests of the public.
 As the first beneficiaries of the copyright law, they are not a counterweight to the public interest but instead are at the very center of the equation.
 In the words of the Supreme Court, “[t]he immediate effect of our copyright law is to secure a fair return for an ‘author’s’ creative labor.
 But the ultimate aim is, by this incentive, to stimulate artistic creativity for the general public good.”
 Congress has a duty to keep authors in its mind’s eye, including songwriters, book authors, filmmakers, photographers, and visual artists.
 A law that does not provide for authors would be illogical —hardly a copyright law at all.”

 Unfortunately, not everyone shares Pallante’s concern for advancing debates beyond polarizing rhetoric.
 Over the past months, Pallante and the Copyright Office were the subject of a series of cynical and aggressive attacks that essentially accused the Office of corruption, asserting that the Office elevated the interests of the “entertainment industry” over everyone else.
-As we will illuminate in a subsequent post, these attacks ranged from unfair to easily disprovable to outright nonsensical.
+These attacks ranged from unfair to easily disprovable to outright nonsensical.
 This climate of hostility certainly informs how this abrupt news was received, leading some creators to worry that Dr. Hayden shares this unfair and unfortunate opinion of the Copyright Office and of copyright itself.

 At this stage, it’s important to remember that speculation about the motives behind this change is just speculation.
 It might be as simple as a fundamental difference of opinion about the degree of independence the Copyright Office should have from the Library; Pallante had frequently indicated her preference for an independent agency apart from the LOC, a position that is fairly controversial.
 While we are surprised, disappointed, and concerned by this development, we don’t have cause to conclude that Dr. Hayden, herself a respected public servant, is an anticopyright ideologue.
 We look forward to working with Karyn Temple Claggett in her new role as Acting Register; we also look forward to sharing our views with Dr. Hayden about the qualities, perspectives and experiences that would constitute the best fit for the next Register.